 AstraZeneca is proud to support excellence in research by young scientists and is awarding a prize to one high-quality abstract submitted by a PhD student.

-Eligibility: The AstraZeneca Student Prize Award is open to PhD students only who have submitted an abstract during the general abstract submission period (late breaker abstracts will NOT be considered for this prize) that has been accepted for inclusion in a poster session.
-The winner must present poster in one of the Conference Poster Sessions.
+Eligibility: The AstraZeneca Student Prize Award is open to PhD students only who have submitted an abstract during the general abstract submission period (late breaking abstracts will NOT be considered for this prize) that has been accepted for poster presentation.
+The winner must present an e-poster at the Conference.

-Selection of the winner: A judging panel at AstraZeneca will select the winner of the award from abstracts that are accepted for inclusion in a poster session and that received high grades during the peer review process.
-Entrants will be notified of the results by email by August 2016.
+Selection of the winner: A judging panel at AstraZeneca will select the winner of the award from abstracts that are accepted for inclusion as a poster presentation and that received high grades during the peer review process.

 The prize: The recipient receives a bursary covering registration, accommodation in a 3-star hotel associated with the Conference, and travel to the NCRI Conference (up to a maximum of £200 for UK travel and £500 for international travel).

 Ronald Raven, OBE, was a surgeon at the Royal Marsden Hospital.
-He had a distinguished career as a surgical oncologist spanning over 30 years and was co-founder of British Association of Surgical Oncology (BASO) in 1973.
-The award was first presented in 1973 and with few exceptions has been awarded every year since.
+He had a distinguished career as a surgical oncologist spanning over 30 years and was co-founder of the British Association of Surgical Oncology (BASO) in 1973.
+The award was first presented in 1973 and, with few exceptions, has been awarded every year since.

-Formerly known as The Ronald Raven Prize, this prize is awarded annually to the best presenting author in the Ronald Raven Prize Session of the BASO Scientific Conference.
+Formerly known as The Ronald Raven Prize, this prize is awarded annually to the best presenting author in the Ronald Raven prize session of the Conference.
 All surgical oncology abstracts will be eligible for this award.
 The winner receives a certificate and an award of £600.